Fuciliera austriaca, bars

 I walked the part between Trento and the lake Lago di Lamar (and back), a distance that eventually summed up to about thirty kilometers.

-The weather was quite bad on this early October day, and I was hiking in my raingear the entire morning and the afternoon as well.
+The weather was quite bad on this early October day, and I was hiking in my raincoat the entire morning and the afternoon as well.
 But I considered a fair amount of unpredictable discomfort a good thing actually.

 What made this tour interesting beside the nature were the scores of 1st World War fortifications, disused bunkers and artificial caves to be found along the way.
 I could explore quite a lot of them and felt happy like a little boy doing this.